-Deep in the recesses of Okinawa, the island where this concept is said to have birthed, thrives the largest global population of centenarians.
-However, the residents of the island do not exercise any copyright over Ikigai whatsoever.
+Deep in the recesses of Okinawa, the island where this concept is said to have been birthed, thrives the largest global population of centenarians.
+However, the residents of the island do not exercise any copyright over the practice whatsoever.

 The four elements of Ikigai

 Originating from the Japanese words “Iki” and “gai,” meaning “life” and “result,” respectively, the term Ikigai essentially translates into the English phrase as “Happiness in life.”
 Broadly, the philosophy revolves around discovering joy in your daily tidings by anchoring it through a sense of purpose.

 The word traces itself back to the Heian phase, when shells were considered to be extremely valuable.
 Subsequently, the term “Ikigai” came to be inherently associated with the concept of value.

 At the outset, there are four primary elements that constitute the core value of Ikigai:

 - Discover your passion and determine what you love.